Reviews You Can Rely On

 Noise

 On the bright side, the 11S Max is the quietest vacuum we measured in our entire lineup.
 The pitch is pleasant and somewhat low, compared to others in the lineup, and can almost be considered white noise.
-There's no mechanical clicks or clangs, no rattly wheels, no strange squeaks.
+There are no mechanical clicks or clangs, no rattly wheels, no strange squeaks.

 Unlike other robot vacuums, which talk to you with a dozen or so recorded vocal cues, the 11S only communicates with a series of beeps.
 It'll beep often, though, when it gets stuck, hits a barrier too hard, or vacuums up something it shouldn't have, which can be annoying.
 Although this can help you find it if it is in need of assistance.